 For more modern tastes, KJC offers an extensive stock of coins from around the world, dating to the 18 and 1900s.

 More recent history can bring excitement as well.
 KJC’s stock also includes a tremendous variety of coin sets.
 These include the following:

 - 20th century proofs and uncirculated coin sets from the United Kingdom

 - Proofs from countries such as Bhutan and elsewhere.

 First coin sets are particularly interesting because they often tangibly represent a country’s first steps into independence.

 Finally, KJC offers a smaller, but no less interesting collection of uncirculated world banknotes.
 These include a Thai 20 Bhat, a 1957 Fiji five shilling note featuring an image of a young Queen Elizabeth II, and a 1963 500 franc note from the Equatorial African States.

 This was not a single country, but a currency union linking several French colonial possessions after independence.
-Money often relates its country’s self-image and this is no different.
-The EAS 500 franc note included images of extractive industries, agriculture, and a determined looking African woman.
-Banknotes and coins are both fascinating examples of history writ on currency.
+Money often relates to its country’s self-image and this is no different.
+The EAS 500 franc note included images of extractive industries, agriculture, and a determined-looking African woman.
+Banknotes and coins are both fascinating examples of history written on the currency.

 Stories from around the world and for almost two thousand years across time are available in KJC’s extensive inventory.
 Peruse coins from the Middle Ages, ancient China, and the last two hundred years.

 Hobbyists, serious collectors, and investors alike will all find something exciting in KJC’s vast stock.
 To learn more about any item in the collection or how to use valuable coins as part of a diversified investment portfolio, please reach out to KJC today.